chetwinlow/tp/docs/DeveloperGuide.md

    1. Prerequisites: Filter display list by using the `findC KEYWORD`/`findE KEYWORD`/`findS KEYWORD`/`check DATE` command, where `KEYWORD` must exist in at least 1 of the customers/employees/suppliers and there must be at least 1 reservation on `DATE`.
    2. Repeat the same test cases as 1.2 to 1.4.

+### Finding customers

+1. Finding the customers

+   1. Test case: `findC Chetwin` <br>
+       Expected: The customer list is filtered to only show customers that match "Chetwin"(case-insensitive) in any of its fields.
+Success message shown in results display.
+   2. Test case: `findC Chetwin 15` <br>
+      Expected: The customer list is filtered to only show customers that match "Chetwin"(case-insensitive) and "15" in any of its fields cumulatively.
+Success message shown in results display.
+   3. Test case: `findC Chetwin 15 913045` <br>
+      Expected: The customer list is filtered to only show customers that match "Chetwin"(case-insensitive) and "15" and "913045" in any of its fields cumulatively.
+Success message shown in results display.
+   4. Test case: `findC ` <br>
+      Expected: Customer list is not filtered.
+Error details shown in the result display, with a result message `Invalid command format`

+### Finding suppliers

+1. Finding the suppliers

+    1. Test case: `findS Chetwin` <br>
+       Expected: The supplier list is filtered to only show customers that match "Chetwin"(case-insensitive) in any of its fields.
+Success message shown in results display.
+    2. Test case: `findS Chetwin 15` <br>
+       Expected: The  list is filtered to only show suppliers that match "Chetwin"(case-insensitive) and "15" in any of its fields cumulatively.
+Success message shown in results display.
+    3. Test case: `findS Chetwin 15 913045` <br>
+       Expected: The supplier list is filtered to only show customers that match "Chetwin"(case-insensitive) and "15" and "913045" in any of its fields cumulatively.
+Success message shown in results display.
+    4. Test case: `findS ` <br>
+       Expected: Supplier list is not filtered.
+Error details shown in the result display, with a result message `Invalid command format`

+### Finding employees

+1. Finding the employees

+    1. Test case: `findE Chetwin` <br>
+       Expected: The employee list is filtered to only show customers that match "Chetwin"(case-insensitive) in any of its fields.
+Success message shown in results display.
+    2. Test case: `findE Chetwin 15` <br>
+       Expected: The employee list is filtered to only show suppliers that match "Chetwin 15"(case-insensitive) in any of its fields.
+Success message shown in results display.
+    3. Test case: `findE Chetwin 15 913045` <br>
+       Expected: The employee list is filtered to only show customers that match "Chetwin 15 913045" in any of its fields.
+Success message shown in results display.
+    4. Test case: `findE ` <br>
+       Expected: Supplier list is not filtered.
+Error details shown in the result display, with a result message `Invalid command format`

 ### Get the corresponding customer of a reservation

 1. Getting the corresponding customer of a reservation while all reservations are shown